Attention Deficit Hyperactivity Disorder: Understanding What ADHD Is and What It Is Not

 How is ADHD treated?

-Mostly, people diagnosed with ADHD are prescribed one of the stimulants methylphenidate, lisdexamfetamine, etc. You may know them under various marketing names, such as Adderall, Ritalin, etc. All of them target different neurotransmitters (dopamine, noradrenaline, etc.) and are thought to stabilize different brain areas that are responsible for abnormalities.
+Mostly, people diagnosed with ADHD are prescribed one of the stimulants, for example, methylphenidate, lisdexamfetamine, etc. You may know them under various marketing names, such as Adderall, Ritalin, etc. All of them target different neurotransmitters (dopamine, noradrenaline, etc.) and are thought to stabilize different brain areas that are responsible for abnormalities.
 Each case is different, and an ADHD specialist prescribes the needed medication only after your careful screening.

 Together with it, ADHD treatment for adults often includes antidepressants and psychological counseling, especially in cases where ADHD wasn’t diagnosed in childhood.